murchandamus/bips/bip-update-process.md

 __Title__: A short descriptive title, must be less than 50 characters long.

-__Authors__: The authors header lists the names (or pseudonyms) and email addresses of the current proponents of the BIP.
+__Authors__: The authors header lists the names (or pseudonyms) and email addresses of all authors of the BIP.
-This may or may not be the original authors of the BIP.
 The format of each authors header value must be

     Random J. User <address@dom.ain>

 If there are multiple authors, each should be on a separate line following [RFC 2822](https://datatracker.ietf.org/doc/html/rfc2822.html) continuation line conventions.

+__Proponents__: The proponents header lists additional owners of the BIP.
+Proponents stand-in for the original authors of a BIP.
+The proponents header uses the same format as the Authors header.

 __Status__: The Status field can take the four values Draft, Proposed, Active, and Abandoned.
 The [Workflow](#workflow) section below describes the statuses in detail.